torresmateo/torresmateo.github.io/_posts/2014-02-04-bacteria-part-2.md

 But wait!!
 If you think about it, there are special things about the click event, and it's all about timing.
 In every mouse based interface you have more options:

 * **Double-click:** Click two times, fast.
-It's like clicking, but if almost every time a single-click is select, double click is "open" or, in a more general way: "interact" with the double-clicked element.
+It's like clicking, but if almost every time a single-click is `select`, double click is "open" or, in a more general way: `interact` with the double-clicked element.
 * **Drag-and-Drop:** It's done by pressing on the element, moving the mouse while still pressing the mouse button, and then releasing the button in another area in the screen.